Cultural consumption of media and identity changes: a survey about Oramanat region of Kermanshah province

 Authors

-1 Assistant professor, Department of Sociology, Payamnoor University, Tehran, Iran
+1 Department of Sociology, Payamnoor University, Tehran, Iran

 2 Associate Professor, Department of sociology, Faculty of Humanities and Social Sciences, University of Mazandaran, Babolsar, Iran